solid-contrib/conformance-test-harness/POC.md

 ## Technical notes
 * The TestSuiteRunner shows how tests can be selected for running and how to hook onto the report generation phase
 * There are Java utility classes to provide common parts of the test implementation e.g. authentication, creating resources and ACLs, performing RDF conversions
-* There is a Javascript library in `src/test/java/utils.feature` demonstrating how you can also create common functions in Javascript
+* There is a Javascript library in `src/main/resources/setup.feature` demonstrating how you can also create common functions in Javascript

 ## Plans

 ### Short term
 * [x] Sort out project structure to retain benefits of IDE whilst keeping tests separate from code.
-* [x] Review the Gradle setup and file locations, particularly tests and resources which are a little confusing since everything is test related.
+* [x] Review the project build and file locations, particularly tests and resources which are a little confusing since everything is test related.
 * [x] Provide an alternative authentication mechanism to support more servers.
 * [x] Improve the configuration mechanism (including process of acquiring refresh tokens).
 * [ ] Decide whether to implement test cases in RDF instead of KarateDSL - this would require a translation layer to be added before